 The restaurant no longer exists, but it was in Scottsdale, Arizona.
 The velvety creamy pumpkin soup with a little bite to it was the best thing I had ever tasted.
 I was visiting my sister and I insisted we go again the next day!
 It was that good!
 And I was determined to get the recipe.

 I am going to give you the recipe exactly as it was given to me by the chef.
-Of course, you could make a few adjustments and make this for your vegan friends quite easily.
+Of course, you could quite easily make a few adjustments to the ingredients and make a vegan pumpkin soup if you wanted to.

 Squash or pumpkin?